What Does the 2020 Chevrolet Powertrain Warranty Cover?

 Powertrain warranties will come up when you’re talking about buying a new vehicle.
 Unless you’re already familiar with automotive legalese, however, you might be left wondering, what’s covered in a Powertrain warranty?
-Click here to view the official Chevrolet Powertrain Warranty page.
+Click here to view the.

 What does a Chevy Powertrain warranty cover?

-Basically, a Powertrain warranty, also known as your car or truck Chevy factory warranty, covers the most expensive and most important parts of your vehicle: its engine, its axle assemblies, its transfer case and its transmission.
-A Powertrain warranty is intended to cover the parts that are absolutely essential for your vehicle’s operation, which are almost certainly the most expensive to replace.
+Basically, a Powertrain warranty, also known as your car or truck Chevy factory warranty, covers the most expensive and most important parts of your vehicle: its engine, its axle assemblies, its transfer case, and its transmission.
+A Powertrain warranty is intended to cover the parts that are absolutely essential for your vehicle’s operation, which is almost certainly the most expensive to replace.

 Repairing the powertrain and replacing the parts that you need to are not the only benefits of a good Powertrain warranty.
 If something does happen to go wrong with your Powertrain, you’re going to need help moving yourself and your vehicle to a collision repair center where you can get it fixed and get somewhere more comfortable than waiting out in the elements on the side of the road.

 While you’re covered under the Powertrain warranty, the coverage will also be there to help get you and your disabled vehicle out of that bind.
 Under the Chevrolet warranty, you’re covered for free, 24-hour roadside assistance.